MrGG14/Sure-Bet-Strategy-Automatization-/README.md

 4.-Execute "odd_api.py"

-5.- In your telegram chat with @Betsss14_bot you will see all bets
+5.- In your telegram chat with @Betsss14_bot you will see all bets wich profitability is over 1% (can be set to over 0% in code or any other value).